vangsteven14/Dr.-Pizza-Interactive-Dashboard/README.md

-This is a mock data interactive dashboard I've created using MySQL and Mircosoft Power BI to collect and visualize data.
+This is a mock data interactive dashboard I've created using MySQL and Microsoft Power BI to collect and visualize data.